-Described by clients as "very talented and dedicated"; Daniel specialises in human rights law and actions against the police and state.
+Described by clients as "very talented and dedicated”, and a finalist in the Legal Aid Lawyer of the Year Awards 2020; Daniel specialises in human rights law and actions against the police and state.
 His work includes inquests, public and administrative law, and public inquiries, as well as civil claims and complaints.

 Daniel works with the families of those who have died in police custody and at work.
 He currently represents the families of 5 African workers who were tragically killed in 2016 in the largest ever loss of life at a recycling plant in the UK and which attracts national and international attention.
 He acts with Partner Imran Khan QC for the family of Rashan Charles who was killed in 2017 following restraint by a Metropolitan Police officer, which led to protest and unrest across London.
 He acts with Partner Imran Khan for the family of Yassar Yaqub who was shot dead by West Yorkshire Police in 2017.
 He acts for a number of other families in coronial proceedings and non-statutory inquiries relating to deaths in police custody, prisons and mental health settings.

 Daniel is instructed by bereaved family members and residents of the Grenfell Tower fire of 14 June 2017.